kubeflow/spark-operator/docs/user-guide.md

 ### Requesting GPU Resources

-A `SparkApplication` can specify an `gpu` for the driver or executor pod, using the optional field `.spec.driver.gpu` or `.spec.executor.gpu`.
+A `SparkApplication` can specify GPU resources for the driver or executor pod, using the optional field `.spec.driver.gpu` or `.spec.executor.gpu`.
 Below is an example:

 ```yaml
 spec: